 Lord Downey: The doors are locked.
 The windows are barred.
 The dog does not appear to have woken up.
 The squeaky floorboards haven't.
 I really doubt that you are a ghost, and gods generally do not announce themselves so politely.
 You could, of course, be Death, but I don't believe he bothers with such niceties.
 Besides, I'm feeling quite well.

-Susan: You were the kind of kid who couldn't see the difference between throwing rocks at a cat and setting it on fire.
+Susan: [to Teatime] You were the kind of kid who couldn't see the difference between throwing rocks at a cat and setting it on fire.

 Teatime: Do you have a lot of friends, Mr Sydeney?

 Teatime: I don't have many...
 Don't seem to have the knack...
 On the other hand, I don't seem to have any enemies at all.

 Albert: No, no, no!
 You've got put a bit more life in it, sir...
 Er, no offence intended.
 You've got to do a big fat laugh, sir.
 You've got to sound like you're pissing brandy and you're crapping plum pudding, sir... if you'll pardon my Klatchian.